pedroandreou/Gallery-of-Terror-Dreams/README.md

 ## :whale: Docker
 #### How to run the multi-container application:
 ```
-## RUN LOCALLY
+## RUN IT ON A SINGLE DOCKER HOST LOCALLY
-docker-compose up -d --build --no-cache # If the variable is not set, it defaults to stackdemo_local-network, which is the network used for local development
+docker-compose up -d # If the variable is not set, it defaults to stackdemo_local-network, which is the network used for local development
+docker-compose logs -f --tail=100 --no-color

-## DEPLOYMENT
+## DOWN
+docker-compose down --volumes

+## RUN IT ON A GROUP OF DOCKER HOSTS THAT ARE JOINED TOGETHER INTO A SINGLE VIRTUAL HOST (SWARM CLUSTER)
+docker swarm init
+docker service create --name registry --publish published=5000,target=5000 registry:2
 export NETWORK_NAME=stackdemo_deployment-network
 docker stack deploy --compose-file docker-compose.yml --with-registry-auth --orchestrator swarm mystack

+## DOWN
+docker stack rm mystack
+docker service rm registry
+docker swarm leave --force
 ```

 #### Handy commands:
 ```
-## UP
-docker-compose up -d --build --no-cache
-docker-compose logs -f --tail=100 --no-color

-## DOWN
-docker-compose down

-## OPTIONAL FOR REBUILDING THE IMAGES
+## PUSH THE GENERATED IMGS TO THE REGISTRY
-docker-compose build
+docker-compose push

 ## OR DELETING ALL THE LOCAL IMGS
 docker image rm $(docker image ls -a -q)